 Let’s take a look at how you can use this template next.

-(a) Start by logging in to your InVideo account here.
-Next, navigate to the YouTube to Instagram template on InVideo, here.
+Step 1: Start by logging in to your InVideo account.
+Next, navigate to the YouTube to IGTV Template on InVideo.
 Click on the 9:16 aspect ratio and next click on the “Use This Template” button to launch the InVideo Online Editor.

 Stage 3: Upload your repurposed video to IGTV